DmitrySemikin/das-dir-diff-j/README.md

   * Done: `collect-fs-items-md5` - Handle exception "access denied" - add option to skip dir.
     * Done: `collect-fs-items-md5` - Collect information on skipped dirs.
     * Done: `collect-fs-items-md5` - fix error: directories are not added to the list - need to do it in the pre- or post-visit methods of file visitor.

-  * `collect-fs-items-md5` - prepare the report including the info about skipped directories and exceptions and profiling information.
+  * Done: `collect-fs-items-md5` - prepare the report including the info about skipped directories and exceptions and profiling information.

-  * `collect-fs-items-md5` - Create unit tests for each class involved into the app, which creates file with list of hashes: algorithm, report and app.
+  * `collect-fs-items-md5` - Create unit tests for classes implementing list of hashes: ListSubItemsWithMd5, FSItemWithMd5ConsumerFileWriter
   * `collect-fs-items-md5` - Option to print report into the file?
 Logging?
+Or maybe postpone it for later (can be handled with tee etc.)
-  * `collect-fs-items-md5` - During execution show soome progress (e.g. how many items were processed)
+  * `collect-fs-items-md5` - During execution show soome progress (e.g. how many items were processed).
+Maybe postpone for later - not the mandatory feature.
   * `collect-fs-items-md5` - What else we may want to log?
 Or print out into Console during execution for long runs?
   * Decision: When we do comparison of two lists of FS items, we load both lists into memory and then perform comparison in memory (see